SAP-archive/teched2020-IIS360/exercises/ex1/README.md

 ![](./images/image24.png)

 (22) Click ![](./images/image26.png) to trigger selection.\
-You can use the selection fields in order to set a filter.\
+You can use the selection fields in order to set a filter.
+If collapsed, you can expand the selection field area by clicking the small chevron icon on top.

 ![](./images/image25.png)